-A ship that is certified for the carriage of INF cargoes is subject to regular inspections and surveys, as required in SOLAS 74, chapter 1.
-These surveys are carried out by the vessel's flag state.
-On completion of build or after conversion, and prior to transporting INF cargoes the ship must be internally surveyed, including a complete examination of its structure, equipment, fittings, arrangements, and material.
+A ship that is certified for the carriage of INF cargoes is subject to inspections and surveys, as required in SOLAS 74, chapter 1.
+Prior to transporting INF cargoes the ship must be internally surveyed, including a complete examination of its structure, equipment, fittings, arrangements and material.
 On passing an initial survey, an International Certificate of Fitness for the Carriage of INF Cargo is issued.
 This Certificate ceases to be valid if surveys have not been carried out or if the ship no longer complies with this Code when the Certificate has expired.